GuntherRademacher/markup-blitz/README.md

 ![Markup Blitz][logo]

-Markup Blitz is a Java implementation of Invisible XML as defined on <span style="font-family: monospace">https://invisiblexml.org/</span>
+Markup Blitz is a [parser generator][parser-generator] implemented in Java.
+It takes a [context-free grammar][CFG], generates a [parser][parser] for it, and uses the parser to convert input into a [parse tree][parse-tree], provided that the input conforms to the grammar.

 The algorithms used are
 * [LALR(1)][LALR] for parser table construction, and
 * [GLR][GLR] for dynamic conflict resolution.

-Markup Blitz also uses concepts from [REx Parser Generator][REx].
+It also uses concepts from [REx Parser Generator][REx].

+Markup Blitz is an implementation of [Invisible XML][IXML] (ixml).
+Please see the ixml specification for details on grammar notation and parse-tree serialization.

 ## Building Markup Blitz